Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Conclusions and Future Works

-{\bf{Yifei Shen}} [S'18-M'22] (yifeishen@microsoft.com) received his Ph.D. degree from the Hong Kong University of Science and Technology and currently works at Microsoft. \\ {\bf{Jiawei Shao}} [S'20] (jiawei.shao@connect.ust.hk) is currently pursuing a Ph.D. degree at the Hong Kong University of Science and Technology. \\ {\bf{Xinjie Zhang}} [S'21] (xinjie.zhang@connect.ust.hk) is currently pursuing a Ph.D. degree at the Hong Kong University of Science and Technology. \\ {\bf{Zehong Lin}} [S'17-M'22] (eezhlin@ust.hk) received his Ph.D. degree from the Chinese University of Hong Kong.
-He is currently a Research Assistant Professor at the Hong Kong University of Science and Technology. \\ {\bf{Hao Pan}} (panhao@microsoft.com) received his Ph.D. degree from Shanghai Jiaotong University.
-He is currently a Researcher at Microsoft Research Aisa. \\ {\bf{Dongsheng Li}} [M'15-SM'23] (dongsli@microsoft.com) received his Ph.D. degree from Fudan University.
+{\bf{Yifei Shen}} [S'18-M'22] (yifeishen@microsoft.com) currently works at Microsoft. \\ {\bf{Jiawei Shao}} [S'20] (jiawei.shao@connect.ust.hk) is currently pursuing a Ph.D. degree at HKUST. \\ {\bf{Xinjie Zhang}} [S'21] (xinjie.zhang@connect.ust.hk) is currently pursuing a Ph.D. degree at HKUST. \\ {\bf{Zehong Lin}} [S'17-M'22] (eezhlin@ust.hk) received his Ph.D. degree from the CUHK.
+He is currently a Research Assistant Professor at HKUST. \\ {\bf{Hao Pan}} (panhao@microsoft.com) is currently a Researcher at Microsoft Research Aisa. \\ {\bf{Dongsheng Li}} [M'15-SM'23] (dongsli@microsoft.com) received his Ph.D. degree from Fudan University.
 He is currently a Principal Research Manager at Microsoft Research Aisa. \\ {\bf{Jun Zhang}} [S'06-M'10-SM'15-F'21] (eejzhang@ust.hk) received his Ph.D. degree from the University of Texas at Austin.
-He is currently an Associate Professor at the Hong Kong University of Science and Technology. \\ {\bf{Khaled B. Letaief}} [S'85-M'86-SM'97-F'03] (eekhaled@ust.hk) is an internationally recognized leader in wireless communications.
-He is a Member of the United States National Academy of Engineering, Fellow of IEEE, Fellow of Hong Kong Institution of Engineers, and Member of the Hong Kong Academy of Engineering Sciences.
-He is the recipient of many distinguished awards, including the 2022 IEEE Edwin Howard Armstrong Achievement Award and 2016 IEEE Marconi Prize Paper Award in Wireless Communications.
-He is recognized for his dedicated service to IEEE, including President of the IEEE Communications Society (2018–19).
+He is currently an Associate Professor at HKUST. \\ {\bf{Khaled B. Letaief}} [S'85-M'86-SM'97-F'03] (eekhaled@ust.hk) is a Member of the United States National Academy of Engineering, Fellow of IEEE, Fellow of Hong Kong Institution of Engineers, and Member of the Hong Kong Academy of Engineering Sciences.
 He received the BS, MS, and Ph.D.
 Degrees in Electrical Engineering from Purdue University, in 1984, 1986, and 1990, respectively.
+He is the New Bright Professor of Engineering at HKUST.